-Because Applications and APIs (resources) are defined as separate Auth0 entities with the OIDC-conformant pipeline, you can get Access Tokens for your APIs.
-Consequently, all APIs should be secured with Access Tokens instead of ID Tokens.
-To learn more, see Access Tokens and ID Tokens.
+Because applications and APIs (resources) are defined as separate Auth0 entities with the OIDC-conformant pipeline, you can get access tokens for your APIs.
+Consequently, all APIs should be secured with access tokens instead of ID tokens.
+To learn more, read Access Tokens and ID Tokens.

-The OIDC-conformant pipeline standardizes claims that can be added to ID and access tokens rather than allowing you to add arbitrary claims.
+The OIDC-conformant pipeline standardizes claims that you can add to ID and access tokens.

-In the OIDC-conformant pipeline, applications can use scopes to request that:
+In the OIDC-conformant pipeline, you can configure your applications in Auth0 to use scopes to request that:

 Standard OIDC claims, such as

 Permissions supported by the API they want to access be included in the access token.
 For example, you can define your custom API's audience and required scopes, which will allow you to segregate access to different operations within your API.